Naturhistoriska/birdscanner/README.md

 Here you need to manually adjust (text edit) the time asked for in the slurm scripts.

- *Vague instructions*: The "plast" step will take approx 20 mins/genome, while the "hmmer" step will take > ~30 h/per genome.
-This might be a starting point:
+The "plast" step will take approx 20 mins/genome, while the "hmmer" step will take > ~30 h/per genome.
+This might be a starting point (**table not finished**):

 |Script|Current `-t` setting|Comment|
 |------|--------------------|-------|